Piotr Anderszewski: Career

 Anderszewski made a number of recordings for Harmonia Mundi, Accord and Philips before signing exclusively to Virgin Classics in 2000.
-His first disc on the Virgin label was Beethoven's Diabelli Variations, which received a number of prizes including a Choc du Monde de la Musique and an Echo Klassik award.
-His discography also includes a Grammy-nominated CD of Bach's Partitas 1, 3 and 6 and a disc of works by Chopin.
+His first disc on the Virgin label was Beethoven's Diabelli Variations, which received a number of prizes including a Royal Philharmonic Society award, Choc du Monde de la Musique and an Echo Klassik award.
+His discography also includes a Gramophone award winning disc of selections from Well-Tempered Clavier Book 2 and a Grammy-nominated CD of Bach's Partitas 1, 3 and 6 and a disc of works by Chopin.
 His affinity with the music of his compatriot Karol Szymanowski is captured in recording of the composer's solo piano works, which received the Classic FM Gramophone Award in 2006 for best instrumental disc.
 On 12 April 2012 he received the BBC Music Magazine Recording of the Year Award at a ceremony in London, for his Virgin Classics CD of music of Robert Schumann.

 Anderszewski has collaborated on a number of occasions with the filmmaker Bruno Monsaingeon.
 The first of these collaborations, Piotr Anderszewski plays the Diabelli Variations (2001) explores Anderszewski's particular relationship with Beethoven's opus 120, whilst the second, Piotr Anderszewski, Unquiet Traveller (2008) is an unconventional artist portrait, capturing Anderszewski's reflections on music, performance and his Polish-Hungarian roots.
 A third film by Monsaingeon, Anderszewski Plays Schumann was completed in 2010.
 There have also been two filmed recordings of Anderszewski's concert appearances, featuring Mozart piano concertos and a recital given at Warsaw's Philharmonic Hall in 2007.

 Anderszewski has received a number of awards throughout his career, including the Gilmore Artist Award (2002), given every four years to a pianist of exceptional talent.
 He has also been a recipient of the Szymanowski Prize (1999) the Royal Philharmonic Society's Best Instrumentalist award (2001), and the Gramophone Classical Music Award (2021).
+He has demonstrated an uncompromising attitude to his vocation, criticising the lack of time to prepare a concerto performance with an orchestra, or struggling with unfamiliar pianos in a recital setting.